mik3wk/rendercv/README.md

 # Software Engineer

 As a seasoned full-stack software developer with 7 years of experience, I specialize in front-end development but am equally adept at handling back-end tasks.
-My expertise spans a range of technologies, including Ruby on Rails, JavaScript, Node, and React.
-I am passionate about creating intuitive, responsive user interfaces while ensuring seamless integration with back-end systems.
+My expertise spans a range of technologies, and I am passionate about creating intuitive, responsive user interfaces while ensuring seamless integration with back-end systems.

 # Technologies

-- Technologies: HTML, CSS, Tailwind, Bootstrap, MaterialUI, JavaScript, React, Node.js, Express.js, SQL (PostgreSQL, MariaDB), Ruby/Rails,  Git, GCP, Rest API, JSON,  Scrum/Agile
+- Skills: Javascript/Typescript, React, Node.js, Google Cloud Platform, SQL (PostgreSQL, MariaDB), Git, HTML/CSS
-- Frontend Technologies: fe
-- Backend Technologies: be
-- DevOps: Docker, GCP, CI/CD
-- Tools/Other: o
 # Experience

 ## Infinite Blue, Software Engineer

 - 2023 – 2024
 - Audobon, PA
-- Clustering algorithm
-- asd
-- asd
+- Developed, updated, and maintained key components of an enterprise resilience application, working with multiple microservices, micro frontends.
+This was done primarily through utilizing React, Node, Pulsar, PostgreSQL, and GraphQL.
+These services were designed to streamline and enhance business responses to catastrophic events, ensuring robust and efficient disaster management.
+- Implemented algorithm to cluster business threats, grouping assessed risks and utilizing pub/sub with Pulsar to generate and store threat data in a database.
+This data was then accessed via GraphQL and visually represented on a map using React, providing a clear, actionable view of potential threats.
+- Created REST API delta endpoint, significantly increasing upload speed for bulk data submitted by customers.
+- Archived critical data using Node and SQL queries, meeting contractual obligations and enabling the generation of reports.
+These reports provided customers with valuable insights into threats to their company and allowed them to access unique threat data for future analysis.

 ## Onepak, Software Developer